We walk through ADT Self Setup’s easy setup, intuitive customer portal, robust smart home integration, and customized

 7 Amazing Tricks for ADT Self Setup

-Today, we’re taking a look at seven tips and tricks to get more out of the DIY home security system Blue by ADT.
-We previously did a video review on this system, but today we’re diving a bit deeper to give you some Blue by ADT tips and tricks for a better user experience.
+Today, we’re taking a look at seven tips and tricks to get more out of the DIY home security system ADT Self Setup.
+We previously did a video review on this system, but today we’re diving a bit deeper to give you some ADT Self Setup (formerly Blue by ADT) tips and tricks for a better user experience.